Imjin War: Chŏngyu War: second invasion (1597–1598)

 After the failed peace negotiations of the inter-war years, Toyotomi Hideyoshi launched the second invasion of Korea.
 One of the main strategic differences between the first and second invasions was that conquering China was no longer an explicit goal for the Japanese.
 Failing to gain a foothold during Katō Kiyomasa's Chinese campaign, and the near complete withdrawal of the Japanese forces during the first invasion, had established that the Korean peninsula was the more prudent and realistic objective.

 Japan's second force arrived unopposed on the southern coast of Gyeongsang Province in 1596.
 Soon after the Chinese ambassadors had safely returned to China in 1597, Hideyoshi sent approximately 200 ships with an estimated 141,100 men under the overall command of Kobayakawa Hideaki.

 However, the Japanese found that the Korean army was both better equipped and better prepared to deal with an invasion than several years prior.
-In addition, upon hearing the news in China, the imperial court in Beijing appointed Yang Hao as the supreme commander of an initial mobilization of 55,000 troops from various (and sometimes remote) provinces across China, such as Sichuan, Zhejiang, Huguang, Fujian, and Guangdong.
+In addition, the imperial court in Beijing quickly appointed Yang Hao as the supreme commander of an initial mobilization of 55,000 troops from various provinces across China, such as Sichuan, Zhejiang, Huguang, Fujian, and Guangdong.
 A naval force of 21,000 was included in the effort.
 Ray Huang, a Chinese-American philosopher and historian, estimated that the combined strength of the Chinese army and navy at the height of the second campaign was around 75,000.
 Korean forces totaled approximately 30,000 men, with General Kwŏn Yul's army in Gong Mountain in Daegu, General Kwŏn Ŭngsu's troops in Gyeongju, General Kwak Chaeu's soldiers in Changnyeong, Yi Bok-nam's army in Naju, and Yi Si-yun's troops in Chungpungnyeong.

 Initial offensive

 Initially, the Japanese found limited success, being largely confined to Gyeongsang Province and only launching numerous raids to harass and weaken the Korean defenders.
 In the early autumn of 1597, the Japanese began a more focused and sustained advance.
 The Japanese planned to attack Jeolla Province in the southwestern part of the peninsula and eventually occupy Jeonju, the provincial capital.
-Korean success in the first siege of Jinju in 1592 had mostly saved this area from devastation during the first invasion (the Second Siege of Jinju in 1593, while a Japanese victory, was only undertaken for symbolic purposes).
+Korean success in the first siege of Jinju in 1592 had mostly saved this area from devastation during the first invasion.
 Two Japanese armies, under Mōri Hidemoto and Ukita Hideie, began the assault in Busan and marched towards Jeonju, taking Sacheon and Changpyeong along the way.